-This article about following the creative road from Beijing to Bristol was published by the Great British Mag content team on July 28, 2019.
+This article about following the creative road from Beijing to Bristol was updated by the Great British Mag content team on 27 January 2021.

 Liping Pan had spent eight years honing her skills as a television director at a station in Beijing.
 But in 2015 she made a momentous decision: she quit her job and moved to Bristol – an English city she knew little about – to enrol in MA in Film and Television Studies.
 Little did she know her decision would eventually lead her to a career in creative business.

 Her motivation was clear: “I realised that I needed to move my experience to an international level and see the world.”

 Pan, 34, chose to study at the

 because of the international reputation of its film and television department.
 The university was one of the first British institutions to offer the academic study of film and television.
 And the city is a hub for production and post-production thanks to organisations including BBC Bristol and Aardman Animations, the producer of the Wallace and Gromit animated films.

 The move from Beijing to Bristol threw up “many, many surprises,” admits Pan.
 She found it easy to find details about courses in the UK, but much harder to get a sense of what studying at a particular university might be like.
 “When I was in Beijing I wish I could have seen more videos about what it was like to live and study there [in Bristol],” she says.
 “In a way that inspired me to start my own business.”

 Pan is full of praise for her MA course.
 She met students from around the world and had work placements at BBC Bristol, home to the public broadcaster’s famous Natural History Unit.
 The journey in Bristol took her to the Encounters Film Festival as well, an annual celebration of short film and animation.

 “I realised that I needed to move my experience to an international level and see the world.”